Traci McCarty & Associates - Suggested Resume Format

 BE SURE TO...

-- Limit your resume to no more than two pages, when possible
+- Limit your resume to no more than four pages, when possible.

-- Present your qualifications honestly and accurately as they relate to the position you are applying for
+- Present your qualifications honestly and accurately, as they relate to your experience and the position you are applying for.

 - Remember that the purpose of your resume is to get an interview based your experience and measured accomplishments.